-A tree-lined street in Arrowtown with gold-mining cottages.
+A tree-lined Arrowtown alley with old mining cottages

-My Queenstown day trips by car are short trips that need half a day or a whole day depending on your travel schedule.
+These two Queenstown day trips by car are easy ones, half or whole day, depending on what you want.

-This post is one (number 5) of my posts on our South Island road trip.
-We made a South Island self-drive tour in 11 days and you can find the whole itinerary and the all other posts here: New Zealand South Island Road Trip in 11 Days
+This post is one (number 5) in a series about our South Island road trip.
+We made a South Island self-drive trip in 11 days and you will find the whole itinerary and the other posts here: New Zealand South Island Road Trip in 11 Days

 Queenstown Day Trips by Car: Itinerary

 This Google map shows you Queenstown and the two day trip itineraries.
-You can zoom in the map to see the details or zoom out if needed.
+Zoom in the map to see more details, or zoom out to see more of the region.

-The Arrowtown day trip makes a loop north from Queenstown and the Lake Wakatipu drive follows the lakeshore down to the small community of Kingston and returns the same way.
+The Arrowtown day trip is marked in the upper part of the map, making a loop trip from Queenstown.
+The Lake Wakatipu drive again goes along the lakeshore down to the small community of Kingston where we turn back and return the same way.

 1. Day Trip to Arrowtown

-So we went to Arrowtown, and to see more on the road we took the Malaghans Road up to Arrowtown, that’s the route in the west, and the eastern Lake Hayes road back to Queenstown.
+So we went to Arrowtown.
+To see more we took a loop trip, taking the western Malaghans Road up to Arrowtown and the eastern Lake Hayes road back.

 Malaghans Road to Arrowtown